steinmanngroup/Umbrella-sampling-in-OpenMM/README.md

 Both of these are setup for a specific slurm system but in essence, they automate much of the procedures.
 `B0.py` still has to be run seperatly.

+## Data
+The data is available for download at https://zenodo.org/record/7852102#.ZEJeIHZBwuU.

 ## Soon to come
 Handling the data by FastMBAR